← Back to Blog

 Design Debt: The Hidden Cost Quietly Stunting Your Startup's Growth

-This is design debt — and it compounds faster than technical debt.
+This is design debt.
+And it compounds faster than technical debt.

 Unlike a broken API or a slow database query, design debt doesn't throw an error.
 It quietly erodes user trust, slows your team's velocity, and makes every new feature harder to build correctly.